Rufus For Real

 Serving & Topping Ideas

-These pulled pork sliders pair perfectly with classic sides and simple toppings.
+These pulled pork sliders with slaw pair perfectly with classic BBQ sides and crunchy toppings.

 • Easy sides: Instant Pot Pinto Beans, Mexican Street Corn Salad, or Dill Pickle Pasta Salad all work beautifully.

-• Keep it classic: Kettle potato chips or crispy french fries are always a win with warm sliders.
+• Keep it classic: Kettle-cooked potato chips or crispy fries are always a great match with pulled pork sliders.

 Storage & Reheating